From Sonic Retro

 During Sonic Adventure, a new blue plane made by Tails appeared, called the Tornado II (トルネード2).
 Its plane mode is similar to the Sonic Adventure design of the original red aircraft, but this vehicle is powered by a Chaos Emerald to improve upon the original.
 As well as the minigun and missiles, it has the additional ability to transform into a jet mode - the X-wing type configuration first seen here.
 Tails made the mistake of forgetting to install landing gear into the jet mode, leading to a bumpy arrival on the Egg Carrier Adventure Field.
 Big later flies it away from the Carrier, and it ends the game crashed in a river next to the cat's house in Mystic Ruins.

 In Sonic X, the Tornado II is Tails' plane of choice during the first few episodes of the series.
-It is actually the original red Tornado that was redesigned and repainted.
+It is actually the original red Tornado that was upgraded and repainted.
 In the eighth episode Satellite Swindle, its inability to travel through space makes it incapable of defeating Eggman's robot Super Sweeper, so Tails builds the more advanced X-Tornado as a successor.
 After that, the Tornado II makes one last appearance in Memories of the Wind where it transforms into the Hyper Tornado (a going away present from Chuck).

 Sonic Adventure 2 introduced another new plane by Tails called the Tornado III.
 This new version only flies in a jet setting, but has the additional ability to transform into the Cyclone and an automobile.
 This version later reappears in Shadow the Hedgehog, although only in its plane configuration.